chauhang/pt-experiments/pytorch-qa-chatbot/data_curation/README.md

 PyTorch docs are integrated with the Sphinx document scheme.

-Follow the instructions from [Build the documentation](https://github.com/pytorch/pytorch#building-the-documentation)
+Follow the instructions from [Build the documentation](https://github.com/pytorch/pytorch#building-the-documentation).

+Once the text files are generated, zip the folder as `text.zip`

 Or

-Unzip the `text.zip` file for already built docs
+Unzip the [text.zip](text.zip) file for already built docs

 Once the `text` archive is extracted, run the following command